Liturgy of the Hours for November 20

-Office of Readings for Monday in the 5th week of Lent or St. Cyril of Jerusalem, B & D
+Office of Readings for Wednesday in the 33rd week of Ordinary Time

 Please Note